-And here is how the park looks from the top of the “Garbage Mountain”.
+And here is how the park looks from the top of “Garbage Mountain.”

-On the map above, you can see two paths.
+On the following map, you can see two walking paths.
 The length of the short blue trail is 2 km.
-And the length of the red path is 6.5 km.
+And the size of the red path is 6.5 km.

 Always open.
 There are no fences and no gates.
 Therefore you can visit at any time.
 There is also artificial light.